-Serpent Mound is a National Historic Landmark and is a current nomination to be on the UNESCO World Heritage List.
+Serpent Mound is a National Historic Landmark, a sacred site, and is a current nomination to be on the UNESCO World Heritage List.

 Fun Facts About Serpent Mound

-- The head of the serpent lines up to the western horizon where the sun sets on the Summer Solstice.
+- The head of the serpent lines up to the western horizon during the summer solstice sunset.